rajasekharpolam/git_github/README.md

 # git_github
-This is sample read file for exploring
+This is sample read file for exploring nad have edited this file
+This is 2nd try
+Exploring on amend operation